 - Weekly "Reflections": Before each class session you will be asked to write and submit (on the Discussion Boards on Moodle) brief reflections on what struck you in the week's music and readings.
-Please touch on each listening/reading assignment.
-Responses are fairly informal 500 words will suffice; write more if you have more to say.
-The highest seven grades (out of nine reflections, since none will be due for the first class, second to last class, or last class) will be averaged at the end of the term. - Comparative Essays (2-3 pages each): Each of these essays will compare two assigned pieces of music, picking apart the various elements that make up each performance.
-The "optional, un-graded essay" assigned early in the semester allows you to pick two songs of your choice (not necessarily from this course) and write analyze in this way to get feedback about whether you are on the right track in anticipation of the graded essays. - Final Project (6-8 pages): This will be an in-depth examination of a specific topic relating to Monk and/or Mingus.
+This is a fairly informal assignment, and the highest six grades (out of eight reflections, since none will be due on the first or last class) will be averaged at the end of the term. - Comparative Essays: Each of these essays will compare two assigned pieces of music, picking apart the various elements that make up each performance.
+The "optional, ungraded essay" assigned early in the semester allows you to pick two songs of your choice (not necessarily from this course) and write analyze in this way to get feedback about whether you are on the right track in anticipation of the graded essays. - Final Project: This will be an in-depth examination of a specific topic relating to Monk and/or Mingus.
 There will be an ongoing dialogue between professor and student to explore, find and narrow down an appropriate topic.
 It will take the form of a written essay along with a brief in-class presentation in which you will share a summary of your findings.

-Week-By-Week Overview with Assignments
+Week-By-Week Overveiw with Assignments

-Note that all assignments are due on the class dates under which they are listed.
-For more information about specific assignments, including each week's listening selections, see the separate Assignment Addendum .
-Class 1 - Course Introduction; How Jazz Works; Jazz Before Monk and Mingus Reading: Priestley chapter 1; Kelley Chapters 1-7

-Class 2 - Monk in the 1940s

-Optional non-graded essay: follow format of Comparative Essay, but choose your own topic - pick 2 songs you like that have something in common.
+information about specific assignments, including each week's listening selections, see the separate Assignment Addendum.
+June 29 - Course Introduction; How Jazz Works; Jazz Before Monk and Mingus Reading: Priestly chapter 1; Kelley Chapters 1-7 July 1 - Early Days: Monk and Mingus in the 1940s Optional non-graded essay: follow format of Comparative Essay, but choose your own topic - pick 2 songs you like that have something in common.
 Do this if you want feedback on your analytical writing before the graded essays begin.

-- "On the Bean" by Coleman Hawkins with Thelonious Monk
+- \ "On the Bean" by Coleman Hawkins with Thelonious Monk

-- "Thelonious" by Thelonious Monk
+- \ "Thelonious" by Thelonious Monk

-- "Well You Needn't" by Thelonious Monk
+- \ "Well You Needn't" by Thelonious Monk

-- "'Round Midnight" by Thelonious Monk (version from Complete Blue Note Recordings)
+- \ "'Round Midnight" by Thelonious Monk (version from Complete Blue Note Recordings)

-- "Epistrophy" by Thelonious Monk
+- \ "Epistrophy" by Thelonious Monk

-- "Misterioso" by Thelonious Monk
+- \ "Misterioso" by Thelonious Monk

+- \ "This Subdues My Passion" by Charles Mingus

+- \ "Mingus Fingers" by Lionel Hampton

+- \ "Godchild" by Red Norvo

-Kelley Chapters 8-10
+Priestly chapter 2; Kelley Chapters 8-10